Emily WardCancer Advocate & Long-Time Mesothelioma Survivor

-Ward became a contributing writer for The Mesothelioma Center at Asbestos.com in November 2018.
-She uses her experience as a survivor and a nurse to help other survivors make sense of their diagnosis.
+Ward became a contributing writer for The Mesothelioma Center at Asbestos.com, the nation’s most trusted mesothelioma resource, in November 2018.
+She used her experiences as a survivor and a nurse to help other survivors make sense of their diagnoses.

-She has a good relationship with Jackman because he is a straight shooter.
-She takes the same approach with her contributed content — addressing issues and questions mesothelioma survivors typically face.
+She had a strong relationship with Jackman thanks to their shared appreciation for a direct approach.
+She took the same method with the content she contributed to Asbestos.com by addressing issues mesothelioma survivors typically face.

 Ward showed that those battling mesothelioma could have a good quality of life through determination and a positive outlook.